cca/libraries_course_lists2/readme.md

 ## Usage

+`python make_informer_csv.py` downloads the Workday JSON course data and transforms it into an "_informer.csv" spreadsheet.
+This can then be used in the previous "libraries_course_lists" project.
+This is still the way course lists are loaded due to how slow using the REST API to create terms one-by-one has proven to be.

-The main app should work now but has yet to be used to create taxonomies in VAULT.
+The main app works but has yet to be used to create taxonomies in VAULT.
 Thus far only unit tests have been performed.

 ```sh
 usage: app.py [-h] [-c] [--course-lists] [-d] file